Piedmont moves up a notch for social mobility

 “While rankings are subjective, the US News report affirms what we know.
 Piedmont is an emerging regional university,” said Piedmont President James F. Mellichamp.
 “The rankings on value and social movement affirm our values.
 We continue to add programs that match the interests and demands of students and parents while maintaining class size and keeping college costs affordable.”

-In recognition of the institution’s growing profile, the college will transition to “Piedmont University” in April.
+In recognition of the institution’s growing profile, the college transitioned to “Piedmont University” in April 2021.
 Founded in 1897, Piedmont continues to grow physically as well.
 It has purchased 90 acres in Demorest for expansion and has relocated its Athens campus into a newly constructed facility.